Gerald Gardner: Later life and death

 In 1960, Gardner's official biography, entitled Gerald Gardner: Witch, was published.
 It was written by a friend of his, the Sufi mystic Idries Shah, but used the name of one of Gardner's High Priests, Jack L. Bracelin, because Shah was wary about being associated with Witchcraft.
 In May of that year, Gardner travelled to Buckingham Palace, where he enjoyed a garden party in recognition of his years of service to the Empire in the Far East.
 Soon after his trip, Gardner's wife Donna died, and Gardner himself once again began to suffer badly from asthma.

-The following year he, along with Shah and Lois Bourne, travelled to the island of Majorca to holiday with the poet Robert Graves, whose The White Goddess would play a significant part in the burgeoning Wiccan religion.
+The following year he, along with Shah and Lois Bourne, travelled to the island of Mallorca to holiday with the poet Robert Graves, whose The White Goddess would play a significant part in the burgeoning Wiccan religion.
 In 1963, Gardner decided to go to Lebanon over the winter.
-Whilst returning home on the ship, The Scottish Prince on 12 February 1964, he suffered a fatal heart attack at the breakfast table.
+Whilst returning home on the Scottish Prince on 12 February 1964, he suffered a fatal heart attack at the breakfast table.
 He was buried in Tunisia, the ship's next port of call, and his funeral was attended only by the ship's captain.
 He was 79 years old.

 Though having bequeathed the museum, all his artifacts, and the copyright to his books in his will to one of his High Priestesses, Monique Wilson, she and her husband sold off the artefact collection to the American Ripley's Believe It or Not! organisation several years later.
 Ripley's took the collection to America, where it was displayed in two museums before being sold off during the 1980s.
 Gardner had also left parts of his inheritance to Patricia Crowther, Doreen Valiente, Lois Bourne and Jack Bracelin, the latter inheriting the Fiveacres Nudist Club and taking over as full-time High Priest of the Bricket Wood coven.

 Several years after Gardner's death, the Wiccan High Priestess Eleanor Bone visited North Africa and went looking for Gardner's grave.
 She discovered that the cemetery he was interred in was to be redeveloped, and so she raised enough money for his body to be moved to another cemetery in Tunis, where it currently remains.
 In 2007, a new plaque was attached to his grave, describing him as being "Father of Modern Wicca.
 Beloved of the Great Goddess".